 Why did I figure out how to proof frozen croissants in my oven?
 Well… sometimes a girl’s gotta do what a girl’s gotta do!
-This post has affiliate links that help support my blog when you click on them.
+This post has affiliate links that earn me a small commission if you make any purchases.

 The problem?
 This all happened at about 10pm Sunday.
 Trader Joe’s is closed, which means I can’t buy those frozen croissants until Monday morning, the day of the croissant “holiday” I need to celebrate.
 The instructions note that you have to proof them overnight before baking.
 Until I invent that way back machine, I don’t have those nine hours to wait.